 We want you to enjoy the whole Beatles Story experience.
 It can take anything from 1-3 hours to go round the main exhibition however the average visitor takes approximately an hour and a half.
 Please allow some time and the end of your visit to relax in our Beatles-themed Starbucks Coffee House and to explore our Fab4 Souvenir Store.

-If you purchase an Ultimate Experience Ticket, please allow an extra hour and a half at our second site at the Pier Head to allow time to visit the Hidden Gallery, Elvis and Us Exhibition and the Fab 4D Experience.
+If you purchase an Ultimate Experience Ticket, please allow an extra hour and a half at our second site at the Pier Head to allow time to visit the Hidden Gallery, Elvis and Us Exhibition and the Fab 4D Cinema.
 Please note, the Fab 4D show runs every 20 minutes.

 Please find below a sample itinerary to help you plan your visit: